Recommended Mental Health Books

 Problems of living aren’t always mental illnesses.

-Towards the back of the Diagnostic and Statistical Manual Of Mental Disorders (DSM-5–TR) or a list of problems that may be affecting someone’s mental health but which are not specifically considered a mental illness.
+Towards the back of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5–TR) or a list of problems that may be affecting someone’s mental health, but which are not specifically considered a mental illness.
 These can include such things as low income, failed school examinations, other housing problem, phase of life problem, problem related to living alone, parent-child relational problems, partner relational problems, and so on.
 Some people struggle with these problems without developing the symptoms of a serious mental illness, while other people may become severely depressed, anxious, or develop some other mental illness.

 Some problems are treated by both therapists and coaches.